beakbahama/log/docs/stress.md

 ### Children: The Generation of Prevention
 Children are the great hope of this work.
 Their nervous systems are still highly plastic, and their bodies have accumulated the least amount of chronic tension.
 For them, the work is less about a long, arduous "healing" and more about **preservation and education.**

-- **The Goal:** The primary goal for children is to **prevent the SRS from ever fully shutting down.** By growing up in environments of greater safety and co-regulation (the promise of the WAP), and with parents who understand these mechanics, a new generation can be raised that retains access to their innate regulatory capacity.
+- **The Goal:** The primary goal for children is to **prevent the SRS from ever fully shutting down.** By growing up in environments of greater safety and co-regulation, and with parents who understand these mechanics, a new generation can be raised that retains access to their innate regulatory capacity.
 - **The Journey:** Their journey will involve learning this system as a natural part of their bodily awareness.
 Gentle, tactile cues from a parent (like rubbing the "sore spot") can become a normal part of comfort.
 They can be taught to notice the "chin tingle" as a sign of a good idea, making it a conscious tool for learning and creativity.
 For them, the SRS will not be a forgotten relic, but a lifelong companion.

 ### Adults: The Generation of Restoration